Newlyn Art Gallery

 Showing changing exhibitions of works for sale.
 With an emphasis on affordable works The Picture Room offers the opportunity to buy paintings, prints and drawings by some of the region’s most recognised artists.

 All profits from sales made in The Picture Room directly support the Gallery’s education and exhibition activities.

-A collection of prints, sculptures and drawings that explore man’s relationship with the sea and its mythologies, by Cornwall-based artist and performer.
+A collection of etchings and paintings that explore folklore, the sea and collections by artist Catherine Haines.

 Newlyn-based artist Michael Porter presents a new series of exquisitely executed watercolours that explore soil, plants and the natural world.